Oduvil Kunhikrishna Menon: Early life and career

-Kunhikrishna Menon was born on 26 October 1869 as the son of Alathur Janardhanan Namboothiripad (Kunjunni) and Oduvil Kunjikuttiyamma in Enkakkad village near Wadakkancherry in the present-day Thrissur district of Kerala state.
+Kunhikrishna Menon was born on 26 October 1869 to Alathur Manakkal Parameswaram Namboothiripad (Kunjunni) and Oduvil Kunjikuttiyamma in Enkakkad village near Wadakkancherry in the present-day Thrissur district of Kerala state.
 Kunhikrishna Menon got his family name, Oduvil, through matrilineal succession.

 He was educated at Wadakkancherry Grant School and Trichur Mission School.
-He completed his FA degree from Maharaja's College, Ernakulam and Madras.
+He completed his FA at Maharaja's College, Ernakulam and Madras.
 He then worked as the headmaster at Wadakkanchery Middle School for two years.
-In 1898, he obtained his BA degree from Trivandrum University College.
-He was the first BA degree holder among the Malayalam language poets.
+In 1898, he completed a BA at Trivandrum University College.
+He has the distinction of being the first Malayalam language poet to complete a BA.
 His family was not financially well at this time, so he completed his studies by working and with the help of his friends.
 He also got the support of Kerala Varma Valiya Koil Thampuran.
 To support himself, he wrote articles in Malayala Manorama and edited the magazine Ramarajan which was started under the ownership of Sankarayar, a bookseller in Trivandrum.

 After completing his studies, he joined the Cochin government service as a clerk in Ernakulam Huzur Cutchery.
 Later, he served in Chittur, Thalappilli and Trichur taluks as deputy and rose from that position to become Tehsil Magistrate in Kodungallur.
 Although Menon had already attained fame as a Venmani poet by this time, it was only then he became personally close with the Kodungallur Kovilakam who pioneered the Venmani School.
 Later Menon served as the magistrate in Irinjalakkuda, Cochin and Ernakulam taluks.

 Personal life and death

-Ittyanath Mookambika Amma was his first wife.
-After her death, he married Alathu Puthan Veettil Chinnammu Amma, and after her death, he married Achatil Kochukutti Amma.
-He had three daughters and one son from these three marriages.
+He remarried following each widowhood.
+Ittyanath Mookambika Amma (sister to the Cochin king) was his first wife.
+He then married Alathu Puthan Veettil Chinnammu Amma., followed by Achatil Kochukutti Amma.
+He had from his marriages three daughters and one son.
 His younger brother Oduvil Sankarankutty Menon (1883–1945), who was born blind, was also a noted poet in Malayalam.
-He also had a younger sister, Ammukutty amma, who was married to the poet Pandalam Kerala Varma.
+He also had a younger sister, Ammukutty amma, who was married to the poet Pandalam Kerala Varma, Ammalu Amma, and Lakshmikutty Amma (who was the first principal of the school run by their family: later taken over by the government).
 Writers Alathur Anujan Namboothiripad (1882–1943) and Paliath Cheriya Kunjunni Achan (1880–1943) were his stepbrothers.
-Film actor Oduvil Unnikrishnan (1943–2006) was his nephew.
+Film actor Oduvil Unnikrishnan (1943–2006) was his niece’s son.

 Menon died of diabetes on 18 May 1916.
 He was the Magistrate of Ernakulam taluk at the time of his death.